 Claim a non-Enterprise Workspace

 An Enterprise Admin can add Workspaces to their Enterprise if the Workspace is from their verified domains.
 These Workspaces will appear in the Non-Enterprise Workspace section.

-A Workspace needs to meet the following criteria to be added to the Enterprise:
+A Workspace needs to meet the following criteria to appear in the non-Enterprise Workspace section:

 All Workspace admins must already be managed members of the Enterprise

 The Workspace must not already be managed by another Enterprise

 The Workspace must not have another pending join request